 What is congenital athymia?

-Congenital athymia is a rare immune condition that requires children and often their families to live in strict isolation1
+Congenital athymia is a rare immune condition that requires children and often their families to live in strict isolation

 Congenital athymia is a primary immunodeficiency, which is a type of immune condition that occurs when part of the immune system is missing.
-Children with congenital athymia are born without a thymus.2,3
+Children with congenital athymia are born without a functioning thymus.

 The thymus is an organ that sits on top of the heart and plays an important role in how the immune system works.
-Without one, these children can face life-threatening infections because they are unable to produce enough naive T cells—white blood cells that help fight off the organisms that cause infections.2,4
+Without a functioning thymus, these children can face life-threatening infections because they are unable to produce enough naive T cells—white blood cells that help fight off the organisms that cause infections.

-Approximately 17 to 24 infants are born with congenital athymia in the US each year.1
+Approximately 17 to 24 infants are born with congenital athymia in the US each year.

 Complete DiGeorge Syndrome